 Apart from that, Swiss watches are also known for having a diverse history of innovation that exists to this day.
 They also boast the most complex movements ever to be seen in the history of horology.
-Over many decades, these aspects have been refined, improved, and highly valued by luxury watch enthusiasts.
+Over many decades, these aspects have been refined, improved, and are highly valued by luxury watch enthusiasts.

 Let’s take a closer look at what exactly Swiss watches are and why they are expensive.